bentran1vn/AN-TREE_BOTCHAT-SERVER_E-COMMERCE-SYSTEM/README.md

 # AN-TREE_BOTCHAT-SERVER_E-COMMERCE-SYSTEM

-# BOT CHAT AI TREE SUGGESTION FOR Promoting the System Purchases

-Welcome to the **BOT CHAT AI Tree Suggestion** project!
-This repository contains a powerful AI-driven bot system designed to promote system purchases by engaging with users, analyzing their preferences, and providing tailored suggestions for promoting the Antree System Purchases.
+Welcome to the **AN-TREE_BOTCHAT-SERVER_E-COMMERCE-SYSTEM** project!
+This repository contains a powerful AI-driven bot system designed to promote Antree system purchases by engaging with users, analyzing their preferences, and providing tailored suggestions.

-## Features
+## 1. Features

 - **AI-Powered Conversations**: Utilizes the BotPress platform to engage with users through intelligent, conversational flows.
 - **Recommendation Engine**: Suggests system purchases based on user input, preferences, and product data.
 - **Robust Backend**: Built using NodeJS and TypeScript with Sequelize for database management, supporting both MSSQL Server and Redis for data storage and caching.

-## TechStack
+## 2. TechStacks

 - **NodeJS**: The primary backend framework.
 - **TypeScript**: Provides type-safe development and improves code quality.